GlitchSecure/website/index.md

 hero-title: "Real-time Security Assessments & Penetration Testing"
 hero-title-2: "Delivered by expert researchers"
 hero-title-3: "Enhanced by automation & collaboration"
 hero-subtitle: "Assess your security posture instantly.
-Collaborate with our expert security researchers to find and remediate vulnerabilities in your product and networks today."
+Collaborate with our expert security researchers to find and remediate vulnerabilities in your applications and networks today."
 hero-button: "Get started"
 hero-button-link: "/#demo"
 hero-button2: "Book a demo"